Low Sugar Banana Oat Bread

 • nutmeg, cinnamon, and ginger

-• reduced fat buttermilk- you can substitute whole milk greek yogurt
+• reduced fat buttermilk- OR you can substitute whole milk, 2% milk or oat milk.

 • canola oil